8ta4/accent/DONTREADME.md

 Using a ratio of probabilities sounds neat until you hit a snag where both probabilities are 0.
 That gives you something like $\frac{0}{0}$, and math doesn't like that.
 It's undefined.

-> Does this tool use macOS's built-in speech-to-text?
+> Does this tool use macOS's built-in speech to text?

 No, it doesn't.
-The built-in speech-to-text on macOS doesn't provide word-level probabilities.
+The built-in speech to text on macOS doesn't provide word-level probabilities.

 > Does this tool use the Whisper API provided by OpenAI?